Countly/countly-sdk-documentation/android/next.md

 <h2>Integration</h2>
 <p>
-  To have the best experience with push notifications, the SDK should be initialized in the your Application subclass' "onCreate" method.&nbsp;<span style="font-weight: 400;">Don't forget that Android O and later models require the use of <code>NotificationChannel</code>s</span>.
+  To have the best experience with push notifications, the SDK should be initialized in your Application subclass' "onCreate" method.
+  <span style="font-weight: 400;">Android O and later models require the use of <code>NotificationChannel</code>s</span>.
   Use <code>CountlyPush.CHANNEL_ID</code>&nbsp;for Countly-displayed notifications:
 </p>
 <pre><code class="java">public class App extends Application {